10 Best Patagonia Shorts for Running Tested

 A word of warning, never tell a big burly Scotsman that his kilt looks like a skirt, it might be the last sentence you ever speak.

 Ancient cave dwellers did not wear shorts.

-In fact what they wore was more of a kilt style, a piece of animal hide wrapped around the waist, other variations were reeds tied together and wrapped around the waist, the problem with these were that you brought parasites on board to live on your body.
+In fact what they wore was more of a kilt style, a piece of animal hide wrapped around the waist, other variations were reeds tied together and wrapped around the waist, the problem with these was that you brought parasites on board to live on your body.

-It wasn’t until we people learned how to weave wool, silk and cotton that shorts, pants, skirts, dresses, Greek Togas etc actually set in motion the future possibility of a standard pair of shorts coming into existence.
-However, with the arrival of natural materials we saw more problems with body lice because natural wool and cotton are ideal living conditions for lice.
+It wasn’t until we people learned how to weave wool, silk, and cotton that shorts, pants, skirts, dresses, Greek Togas etc actually set in motion the future possibility of a standard pair of shorts coming into existence.
+However, with the arrival of natural materials, we saw more problems with body lice because natural wool and cotton are ideal living conditions for lice.

 In ancient Chinese, other Asian cultures and some Arabic cultures, something closely resembling shorts was worn and often made from silk, in the West we described these as baggy pants.
 Fitted around the waist and secured to fit just below the knees, the style was ultra baggy and allowed for plenty of air and flexibility for leg movement.